-I'm a full-time writer, who likes to work for my dad's small carpentry business in-between times.
-It feels good to swing a hammer after all that sitting in front of a keyboard, and you get a real sense of immediate satisfaction -- you can say, "That's what I did today."
+In-between times, I like to work for my dad's small carpentry business.
+It feels good to swing a hammer after all that sitting in front of a keyboard, and you get a real sense of immediate satisfaction -- as in, "That's what I did today."
 We just finished converting an old abandoned cottage into a year-round residence, which I actually moved into a few months ago.

 But regardless of what continent I am in, if I had to sum myself up in a headline, it would be "Well-Groomed Mountain Man Seeks Wild Woman."